YoussefGamalShehata/Embedded-Linux/Task3_Booting_Using_extlinux/README.md

-# Booting our vexpress_ca9 Development Board using bootflow method especially "extlinux"
+# Booting our vexpress_ca9 Development Board using bootflow method especially "extlinux" using Fake zImage and dtb file

 ## Thinking: